 - Buying a business in the same or complimentary industry

-- Can involve purchasing owner occupied real estate for your business of expanding to a leased location.
+- Can involve purchasing owner-occupied real estate for your business of expanding to a leased location.

 - What interest rate structures do you offer?

-For SBA 504 loans, on the 1st Trust Loan we also offer quarterly variable, 3-year fixed or 5-year fixed structures.
+For SBA 504 loans, on the 1st Trust Loan, we also offer quarterly variable, 3-year fixed, or 5-year fixed structures.
 For the portion funded by the Certified Development Company (CDC), which would normally be 40% of the total financing, the interest rate is fixed for 25 years.

 - How long is the term of the loan?

-- With an SBA 7(a) loan, the term can be up to 25 years depending on the use of loan proceeds.
+- With an SBA 7(a) loan, the term can be up to 25 years, depending on the use of loan proceeds.
 SBA 7(a) loans with a term of 15 years or longer have a 5-3-1 prepayment penalty per the SBA rules.

 - With an SBA 504 loan, we structure the 1st Trust Loan with a 25-year term and a 5-4-3-2-1 prepayment penalty in the first five years only.
-The 40% funded by the Certified Development Company (CDC) is 25 years as well, has prepayment penalties for the first 10 years.
+The 40% funded by the Certified Development Company (CDC) is 25 years as well, and has prepayment penalties for the first 10 years.

 For expansion to a new leased location, the term of the loan will be 10 years with no prepayment penalty.

-For expansion loan for real estate acquisition:
+For an expansion loan for real estate acquisition:

 - Do you require a business plan and projections?